 An added perk to all of this was the fact that my dog lost an amazing 17 lbs in a mere 2 months of diet and exercise and we overcame her chronic issues of terrible yeasty ears that she had the entire time she ate kibble for the first 5 years of her life.
 Switching her diet to a Raw Ketogenic feeding Literally giving her a new lease on life and paved the way to get her in the best shape of her life.
 And we don’t just “talk the talk”, My dog Emie goes out with me on an almost daily routine running a min of 10 miles a day. well, she runs and I ride my mountain bike!.
 But this is something that was physically impossible for her to do prior to starting a Raw Ketogenic Diet.
 Impossible.

 Before we started this diet, at best she was doing around maybe 4 mile runs with me and she certainly could not go back the next day and do it again. on a good month back then we would maybe get around 40 miles a month in.
-Today our monthly averages are around 200 miles a month.
+Today our monthly averages are around 200 miles a month on the conservative side, 300+ during peak months.
 So I’ve seen firsthand the power that a proper diet has on a canine.

 -Keto Diets are not a “Fad”-